Chapter 23.30

 1. Lumber, building materials, rubble, broken asphalt or concrete, containers, or other similar materials, except where construction is occurring under a valid permit; except where permitted by the zoning ordinance;

-3. Sinks, fixtures or equipment, appliances or furniture, except lawn furniture in residential yards and new or used furniture lawfully stored or displayed in connection with a valid business engaged in the sale or purchase of the same;
+3. Sinks, fixtures, equipment, appliances or furniture that are stored in such a manner that they are visible from public rights-of-way or areas accessible by the public, except for lawn furniture in residential yards or new or used furniture stored or displayed lawfully in connection with a valid business engaged in the sale or purchase of such items;

-6. Abandoned, broken, unused, neglected or unprotected equipment and machinery, ponds, reservoirs and pools, whether or not the same contains any water or liquid, excavations, abandoned wells, shafts, basements, foundations, or other holes, abandoned refrigerators or other appliances, abandoned motor vehicles, any unsound structure, skateboard ramps, or accumulated lumber, solid waste, junk, or vegetation which may reasonably attract children to such abandoned or neglected conditions;
+6. Abandoned, broken, unused, neglected or unprotected equipment and machinery, ponds, reservoirs and pools, whether or not the same contain any water or liquid, and spas containing stagnant water as a result of neglect or defective equipment, excavations, abandoned wells, shafts, basements, foundations, or other holes, abandoned refrigerators or other appliances, abandoned motor vehicles, any unsound structure, skateboard ramps, or accumulated lumber, solid waste, junk, or vegetation which may reasonably attract children to such abandoned or neglected conditions;

 7. Temporary service bins or construction debris storage bins stored on a public street or on private property, except where permitted by this code;

-8. Any garbage can, solid waste container, solid waste, packing box or junk placed or maintained so as to be visible from neighboring properties or the public right-of-way, except for those times scheduled for collection, in accordance with this code;
+8. Any garbage can, solid waste container, trash bin, solid waste, packing box or junk placed or maintained so as to be visible from neighboring properties or the public right-of-way, except for those times scheduled for collection, in accordance with this code and the current waste hauler’s franchise agreement;

-11. Any condition of vegetation overgrowth which encroaches into, over, or upon any public right-of-way including, without limitation, streets, alleys, or sidewalks, so as to constitute either a danger to the public safety or property or any impediment to public travel;
+11. Portable or mobile basketball hoops, boats, vessels, trailers, storage containers, storage units used as trash containers, overgrown vegetation, or other similar objects that encroach into, over, or upon any public right-of-way including, without limitation, streets, alleys, or sidewalks, so as to constitute either a danger to the public safety or property or an impediment to public travel, except when such encroachment has been approved by permit pursuant to Section 13.06.010;

 23.30.050 Abatement Authority.